Summer 2021 FAQs

 Yes!
 Per a CDC study from 2020, we know that, at camps that had COVID outbreaks, it could usually be traced back to the staff.
 Our staff will be well aware of this fact and should understand that the safety and success of our community will be in their hands.
 As mentioned above, this means our staff won’t be eating out or going to bars on their days off, they’ll minimize the number of people going inside establishments (i.e. to get carryout on a day off) and will avoid high-risk contacts with staff members outside of their cohort.

 We will also update our staff training to include any and all information they need to adhere to our COVID policies.

 What if I decide to cancel my camper’s registration prior to camp?

-If YOU need to cancel your camper’s spot on the trip for any reason, refunds will be given, less a $100 administrative fee and ONLY if we are able to fill their spot.
+If YOU need to cancel your camper’s spot in the session for any reason, refunds will be given, less a $100 administrative fee, and ONLY if we are able to fill their spot.

 In order to ensure the healthiest environment possible, if your camper cannot participate in their session due to a COVID exposure directly prior to camp or they’re experiencing COVID-like symptoms, all camp fees will be returned minus a $100 administrative fee.

 What happens to our deposit if our session gets canceled?